 Most credit card companies will lower interest rates when asked, especially if you mention a “hardship plan.”
+If they won’t budge, try debt management through a nonprofit credit counselor.
 Lower rates mean your payments go more toward principal instead of interest.

-NOTE: ClearPoint Credit Counseling Solutions is a nonprofit organization offering budgeting, housing and credit counseling services in all 50 states.
-ClearPoint is a member of the National Foundation for Credit Counseling, and is a BBB Accredited Business and a BBB National Partner.
+NOTE: Clearpoint.org is powered by Money Management International (MMI), a national nonprofit promoting financial wellness through empowered choices.
+MMI is a member of the National Foundation for Credit Counseling.
+Clearpoint is a systemwide BBB Accredited Business and a Council of Better Business Bureaus National Partner.